coffeebe4code/disc/README.md

 %proc - reserved.
 %do - used for serially executing functions.
 %if - used for conditionallity executing one of two blocks of code.
-%elif - used for conditionallity executing several blocks of code.
+%ifelif - used for conditionallity executing several blocks of code.
 %while - loops while a condition is true.
 %1while - executes the block of code at least once even if condition is false.
 %loop - executes consuming an implicit iterator.
 %lambda - allows for a function to be projected onto its parameters.
+%box - special function which puts the type or function on the heap and returns the boxed object.
 %+ - addition.
 %- - subtraction.
 %% - modulo.